Web Attack Lab

 In the README, also give a short explanation of how each exploit works.

-- Use an SQL inject to add yourself to Franzi's Good List.
+- Use a SQL injection to add yourself to Franzi's Good List.

-- Add the inject you constructed to "exploits.txt" from Part 1.
+- Add the injection you constructed to "exploits.txt" from Part 1.

 Note: for testing, you can use the authentication cookie set when you log into your Yoshoo! y.um.my account.